webcrank/webcrank-password.scala/README.md

 has some insight into this.

 In terms of choosing appropriate factors, measurement is often the best approach.
-As a general rule you would want to tune the algorithm so password generation takes ~100ms.
+As a general rule, for interactive password storage (such as for a web app), you would want to tune the algorithm so password generation takes ~100ms.
 There are some factors listed in the
 [OWASP password cheatsheet](https://www.owasp.org/index.php/Password_Storage_Cheat_Sheet)
 which is a pretty good source of information.